datacarpentry/stata-economics/_episodes/02-data-quality.md

 ```
 {: .output}

-There are 5 fewer lines.
+There are 5 fewer lines and the dataset looks fine.

 ![CSV correctly parsed]({{ "/img/csv-correct.png" | relative_url }})

-"Côte d'Ivoire" and "Curaçao" are misspelled.
+But browsing further down, we find "Côte d'Ivoire" and "Curaçao" are misspelled.

 ![Wrong characters]({{ "/img/wrong-encoding.png" | relative_url }})

+The characters `Ã` and `Å` are often indicative that the [encoding of the text is UTF-8](https://en.wikipedia.org/wiki/UTF-8).
+We can set the encoding as an option to `import delimited`.

 ```
 import delimited "data/WDICountry.csv", varnames(1) bindquotes(strict) encoding("utf-8") clear
 ```
 {: .source}

+## Variable types

+Now all variables are read, but are variables of the proper type?

 ```
 . codebook latestpopulationcensus